AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 Boooooom, I hacked my self, You can customise the DLL to do something advanced like injecting a shell code to get a reverse shell, or something else. it depends on your needs.
 But remember, do it on your machine, not your girlfriend's machine.

-I hope you got something from this walkthrough.
+I hope you enjoyed this walkthrough.

+## See you next time Inchallah, to cover the next topic.